Asynchronousx/CLIPCap-XAI/README.md

 ## Interactive demo (Gradio)

+The interactive demo is the heart of the entire application since it allows the user to play in real time with the tool.
 Launch the Gradio UI in `launch.py` (this is the main application entry point).
 Edit the `MODEL_PATH` at the top if needed:

 ```bash